commercetools/merchant-center-application-kit/README.md

   - `index.js` is the application "entry point" and contains the basic imports to render the React app
   - `routes.js` contains the sub-routes and components rendered by the application (the main route is defined in the `<EntryPoint>` and is loaded asynchronously using code splitting)
 - `dist` contains the production bundles
-- `.env` contains the development ENV variables used by the webpack dev server (_more on that will come soon_)
+- `env.json` contains the development config used by the webpack dev server (_more on that will come soon_)
-- `.env.production` is an example of the ENV variables used by running the application in production mode (see below [Running in production](#running-in-production))
+- `env.prod.json` is an example of the config used by running the application in production mode (see below [Running in production](#running-in-production))
+- `csp.json` contains additional directives for CSP, specific to the domain hosting the app (_more on that will come soon_)
 - `webpack.config.<env>.js` contains the setup for getting the webpack configurations for dev/prod (having those files is important as they are read by `mc-scripts`)
 - `jest[...].js` contains configuration for the different runners (testing, linting, etc)